 My name is Melina Castillo.
 I'm very excited about teaching 7th grade English/Language Arts for the Film and Media Magnet on my 24th year in the education industry.
 My wide experience in the field makes me appreciate the T.S.
 King MS community even more.
 TSK has parents who are involved in their children's lives.
 The teachers here are dedicated to give their best to the students and their families.
 I am in a very special place!

-Below are some documents that my students and their parents may want to check every now and then as a reminder of my expectations.
+Below are documents and assignments that my students and their parents should check often and a reminder of my expectations.
 These are designed to help every student do well in my classes.